TarteelGH/Cocktail-Market/README.md

 - Submit a pull request with your changes. 🚀

 ## Contributors:
-- Maran Torman
+- Maran Tormam.
-- Huda Taboub
+- Huda Taboub.
-- Tarteel Natsheh
+- Tarteel Natsheh.

 Feel free to reach out for any questions or clarifications regarding the project!
 Let's blend some amazing cocktails together! 🎉🍹🍓🥥